asadprodhan/How_to_connect_to_Pawsey_nimbus_instance/README.md

 ```

+- Enter username.
+The username that you use to log in into your Nimbus Instance website (dashboard)

 - Tick the ‘use private key’ box.
 Browse to your key.
-It is a file with ‘.ppk’ extension.
+It is a file with ‘.pem’ extension.
 Select it and press OK.